sohamch08/sohamch08/README.md

-- 👋 Hi, I’m @lambdasolver
+- 👋 Hi, I’m lambdasolver
 - 👀 I’m interested in ...
 Mathematics, Computer Science, Anime and Games
 - 🌱 I’m currently learning ...
 Programming and Pure math topics
 - 💞️ I’m looking to collaborate on ...